What is I Have Seen

 and you'll likely feel I'm a foolish man

-2. I've seen the eyes of a soul in pain,
+to tell this tale out loud. - I've seen the eyes of a soul in pain,

 distraught by the wrath of fools;